M. 18 Feb 1898 in Los Angeles, California

 James Elwood was known to have at least two tattoos.
 John Edeline had a tattoo.

-And most importantly, several of James Elwood’s descendants have Ancestry DNA matches with people related to John Edeline, the closest being descendants of his aunt.
+And most importantly, several of James Elwood’s descendants have Ancestry DNA matches with people related to John Edeline, the closest being descendants of his sister.

 1. Sophia Mabelle Elwood – B. 6 Sep 1898, Los Angeles, California; D. 3 Jun 1987, San Leandro, California; M. Walter Geraldson Griffiths (1897-1970), 30 Dec 1921, Calcutta, India